The64thGamer/cheeseepedia/content/meta/intro-to-lost-media.md

 {{< wiki-link "SPP Faith / Dreams / Kids" >}}, a showtape released in August of 1989, was found in a home video to have a lost clip inserted into its first intermission segment, just before the countdown.
 It says:

 > 'Something different is happening at ShowBiz on Saturdays.
 [Rooster crowing, indescernable noise] What's more fun than Saturday mornings at ShowBiz?
 A birthday party breakfast at ShowBiz.
-[Children cheering]'
+[Children cheering]'{{< cite 11 >}}

 The home video doesn't point the camera at any TVs during the segment, keeping the video lost media.
-Any other promotional material or offers for Saturday breakfasts at ShowBiz are also lost if they exist.
+Recently a newspaper article about the breakfast program has been recovered, giving additional insight:{{< cite 12 >}}
+- The breakfast program was a test-market initiative limited to a few stores in 1988 and expanded to all Dallas-Fort Worth locations by 1989.
+Article takes place September 8th, 1989.
+- The store in the article was North Richland Hills, TX (7935 Grapevine Hwy)
+- Menu items include:
+    - Pancakes w/ bacon and a drink ($2.50)
+    - ‘Sunrise Sandwich’, a biscuit w/ eggs, sausage, and cheese, served with ‘alphabet-shaped french fries’ and a drink. ($2.25)
+    - French toast sticks ($2.50)
+    - Cinnamon Rolls ($???)
+- Drinks:
+    - Orange juice, apple juice, coffee, and milk.